poole/lanyon/_posts/2016-06-05-defconqual2016-kiss.md

 in addition, we can control full registers by setcontext, so all i did was put context structure in heap and jump to 0x498B0.

 but how to find libc offset?
-In x86-64, difference between pie_base and libc_base is constant for one machine (I guess it happens when va_randomize_space < 2, but I'm not sure) .
+In x86-64, difference between pie_base and libc_base is constant for one machine (I guess it happens when randomize_va_space < 2, but I'm not sure) .
 In my local machine, offset difference was 0x5ea000, so I brute-force the offset between 0x500000 and 0x600000. to sure it was right offset, i used EB FE (infinite loop) gadget. here is my exploit code.

 ```python
 import pwnbox